 Two: Bikes fight poverty.

-Over 29% of our population is in poverty.
+Over 29% of Newark’s population is below the poverty line.
 Over 31% of our male and 38% of our female population is obese.
 Only 30% of our youth receive enough exercise (Institute for Health Metrics and Evaluation).
 Poverty, obesity, and lack of exercise are closely correlated.
 Biking is a form of exercise.
 Exercise fights obesity and poverty.
 Newark needs bikes.

 Three: Bikes fight childhood obesity.

 Newark’s been ranked as one of the least walkable cities in America.
-We must do something about that.
-30% of our youth say our neighborhoods are unfit for walking, running, or biking.
-44% of our youth say our neighborhoods are unsafe due to automobile traffic.
-And, only 30% of our youth receive enough exercise (Rutgers Center for State Policy).
+We must do something about that: 30% of our youth say our neighborhoods are unfit for walking, running, or biking; 44% of our youth say our neighborhoods are unsafe due to automobile traffic; only 30% of our youth receive enough exercise (Rutgers Center for State Policy).
 Maybe, there’s a correlation here.
 Improve the livability of our streets; help our children.

 Four: Bikes are sustainable.

 Newark is 27 square miles.
 The average commute within Newark is 11.5 minutes and under 4 miles (US Census).
 Yet, despite the small size of our city, the average commuter goes by bus and car.
 Why not by bike?
 Why not by bike?